 Central to my work are the feedback loops between our experience of the world (via embodiment and perception, for example), our movements within it (through performance and performative acts), and our understandings of it (in language and signs).
 I want to foster greater dialogue around these complicated systems and their relationships to affect and meaning-making.

 In my Compressionism series of prints (2006 and ongoing), I strap a desktop scanner, laptop and custom-made battery pack to my body, and perform images into existence.
 I might scan in straight, long lines across tables, tie the scanner around my neck and swing over flowers, do pogo-like gestures over bricks, or just follow the wind over water lilies in a pond.
 The dynamism between my body, technology, and the landscape is transformed into beautiful and quirky renderings, which are then produced as archival prints.
 This series follows the trajectory of Impressionist painting, through Surrealism and beyond Postmodernism, but rather than citing crises of representation, reality, or simulation, I focus on engaging the relations between and around all three.
-I am currently (2014) building a sub-aqueous imaging system, so I can produce these images as a scuba diver on a live coral reef.
-Here I will fold not only time and space into the printed images, but also the impacts of water and land, life and non-life, that we perform with every day: as individuals, and as a people.
+In mid-2014, I finished building a sub-aqueous imaging system, and produced Rippling Images: 18 prints made while scuba diving on a live coral reef.
+Here folded not only time and space into the work, but also the impacts of water and land, life and non-life, that we perform with every day: as individuals, and as a people.

 Both Compressionism and my interactive works are ‘per-formed’ to challenge notions of a ‘pre-formed’ world, or sense, or meaning.
 By enfolding the potentials of process and external influence into my art, I bring to the fore many of the unnoticed material and conceptual agencies that play a role in continuing to make what is.
 ‘We’ are a part of an intricate and ongoing ecology; we are always more than the boundaries of what we know, or feel, or make.

 My Sentimental Constructions (2007 and ongoing) began as large-scale, site-conditioned interventions made of minimal materials and performed in public spaces.
 These are architectural structures made of rope, fabric, or mosquito netting, for example, built to scale and enacted with a group of collaborators.
 Each twists the idea of ‘public place’ by its double activation: first, through the volunteers who stretch the forms outward and around them; and second, through the communal play of the onlookers-turned-participants, who give the piece an/other performative turn.
 Sentimental Constructions have been performed in Croatia, South Africa, Canada, the US, and the UK, where the most recent installations were workshopped along with dozens of international participants – a collaborative re-making and re-defining of both ‘public’ and ‘space.’
-The series continues in collaboration with artist-philosopher Erin Manning as Weather Patterns (2014), where we are currently experimenting with making several miniature tornadoes of spice (gales of mustard, storms of turmeric, etc).
-Each responds to small movements, flailing with the wind of passersby or the opening and closing of doors.
-The animated seasonings also leave small, but piling and lasting, remnants in and around the gallery space, or on our skin.
+The series continues in collaboration with artist-philosopher Erin Manning as Weather Patterns (2014), where we made several miniature tornado sculptures that respond to small movements, flailing with the wind of passersby, or the opening and closing of the gallery doors.
+The relational installation also included combinations of spices and kinetics that release them, fans and fabric, all moving with bodies in space.
 Here, as in most interactions, movement and transformation are sensed, but not necessarily noted in the moment of their passing.

 For Doin’ my part to lighten the load (2008), I intervened in rigid political identities with similarly minor environmental shifts.
 I convinced well-known arts critic Sean O’Toole, editor of Art South Africa magazine, to give up any use of electricity for 24 hours.
 In the dark hours of the evening, I offered paid South African ‘laborers’ – car or security guards, house painters, and/or tile-layers that could be solicited on the street – to assist him as needed; they were armed with hand-crank generators and small light bulbs.
 The title is itself a reference to ‘load shedding,’ the not uncommon practice of cutting off electric current on certain lines when demand becomes greater than Eskom can handle.
 Here I attempted to bring to light structures of power in post-Apartheid South Africa: black and white, rich and poor, artist and critic, on and off ‘the grid,’ among others.
 O’Toole and I spent weeks debating the rules for this event, where he asked about everything from his safety to the art work’s merit.
 In the end, the night wound up as a fun and honest discussion of the aforementioned relationships between all those involved, and the ‘work’ lives as vestiges of their performance: photos, notes, generators and bulbs.